lasp-lang/lasp/README.md

 * Run the setup utility, once: `riak_test/bin/derflow-setup.sh`
 * As you modify your code, run `make && riak_test/bin/derflow-current.sh`; this will rebuild your local source and then configure `riak_test` to use the latest version.

+To run the tests:

+* `make riak-test` to run all integration and program tests.
+* `./rebar skip_deps=true eqc` to run the Erlang QuickCheck tests.